iOptron SkyTracker Pro Review

 The iOptron SkyTracker Pro camera mount is a portable solution for astrophotography on the go.
 For many, this means the option of traveling (light) with this mount to a dark sky location.
 Night sky photographers using a DSLR camera and a wide-angle lens will benefit most from this compact tracking mount.

-In this review, I’ll share some example images using the SkyTracker in the backyard, and from a dark sky site.
-The SkyTracker stands out as a reliable and cost-effective option in an ever-growing market of tracking camera mounts.
+In this review, I’ll share some example images using the iOptron SkyTracker Pro in the backyard, and from a dark sky site.
+This lightweight star tracker stands out as a reliable and cost-effective option in an ever-growing market of ultra-portable astrophotography mounts.
 This is the iOptron SkyTracker Pro Review.

 The followers of this blog may remember that I previously reviewed an iOptron SkyGuider Pro mount, and fell in love with the idea of an ultra-portable astrophotography kit.
-I’ve since returned the SkyGuider Pro to Ontario Telescope & Accessories, and have the SkyTracker Pro in its place!
+This is the next step up from the SkyTracker, and includes a counterweight to handle a heavier payload like a 300mm telephoto lens.

 Great for spontaneous imaging sessions